 17. A Bittersweet Life (2005)

-Sun-woo, a henchman for Kang, a mob boss, is taken by surprise when he looks at Hee-soo, Kang’s mistress for the first time.
+Sun-woo, a henchman for Kang, a mob boss, is taken by surprise when he looks at Hee-soo, Kang’s mistress, for the first time.
 Because of the enmities which Kang has nurtured over the years, including a recent one with Baek, another mob boss, Kang entrusts Sun-woo to look after Hee-soo while he’s away on a business trip.
 Smitten by her beauty but also wary of any lovers that might be on his way, Sun-woo finds out that Hee-soo is secretly in love with someone else, but doesn’t report it to Kang because he too has developed a liking for Hee-soo.
 Kang is furious when he comes to know about Sun-woo’s treachery and has him killed after a bloody gunfight.
 Sun-woo then reveals that he had fallen for Hee-soo the first time he saw her.
-Bitter and sweet on emotions and the turmoil that is love, ‘A Bittersweet Life’ is both brutal and beautiful at the same time.
-Empire magazine has listed ‘A Bittersweet Life’ as one of the greatest gangster movies that you may have never heard of.
+‘A Bittersweet Life’ is both brutal and beautiful at the same time.
+Without a doubt, an unforgettable cinematic experience!

 16. Lady Vengeance (2005)

-A psychological thriller, ‘Lady Vengeance’ is one of the most decorated movies of South Korean cinema, with awards wins and accolades across categories like Best Film, Best Actress, Best Director, Best Cinematography, Best Art Direction, Best Music to name a few.
-The third and final instalment of “The Vengeance Trilogy” which constituted of immortal gems like ‘Oldboy (2003)’, ‘Lady Vengeance’ revolves around a female prisoner Geum-Ja who has recently completed her jail term for a crime she never committed and is set to be released.
-Allegedly, she had smothered a young boy Wom-mo 13 years ago, for which she was incarcerated.
-Having spent her jail time is trying to prove she’s a “changed person”, Geum-Ja’s only motive was to avenge the perpetrators of the crime for which she was wrongly accused and jailed.
-Visceral, crude and yet utterly satisfying, ‘Lady Vengeance’ is one of the best vengeance movies out there and a fitting sequel to the trendsetter that was ‘Oldboy’.
+An intense psychological thriller, ‘Lady Vengeance’ is one of the most decorated movies of South Korean cinema, with several award wins and accolades across categories like Best Film, Best Actress, Best Director, Best Cinematography and Best Music, to name a few.
+The third and final instalment of “The Vengeance Trilogy”, which also consists of the unforgettable ‘Oldboy’ (2003), ‘Lady Vengeance’ revolves around a female prisoner named Geum-Ja who has completed her jail term for a crime she never committed.
+Allegedly, she had smothered a young boy named Wom-mo 13 years ago, for which she was incarcerated.
+Geum-Ja’s only motive is to avenge the perpetrators of the crime for which she was wrongly accused of and jailed.
+Visceral, crude and yet utterly satisfying, ‘Lady Vengeance’ is one of the best vengeance movies out there and is a fitting sequel to the trendsetter that was ‘Oldboy’.

 15. Sympathy for Mr Vengeance (2002)